milkbottledude/woodlands-jb_tracker/README.md

 Fig 3.1: Plotted coordinates of all bounding box centres

 Notice something?
-There is a clear separation between what appears to be 2 groups of coordinates, obviously the 2 groups are the lanes of the coordinates.
+There is a clear separation ✂️ between what appears to be 2 groups of coordinates, obviously the 2 groups are the lanes of the coordinates.

-The plan now was to plot a line that perfectly separated the 2 groups, so that in the future, the code knows how to differentiate coordinates and their lanes by simply looking at which side of the separating line they lie on.
+The plan now is to plot a line that perfectly separated the 2 groups, so that in the future, the code knows how to differentiate coordinates and their lanes by simply looking at which side of the separating line they lie on.

 At first, I tried to separate them with a normal straight line.
-I did some trial and error, and the straight line graph formula I came up with was y = -0.94x + 1.18
+I did some trial and error and came up with was a formula of: y = -0.94x + 1.18

 insert straight line graph separating lanes

 Fig 3.2: Straight line graph plotted together with bounding box coordinates

-Its not bad, but you can see at the top left of the graph that some coordinates belonging to the top group managed to sneak below the line.
+Its not bad, but you look carefully at the top left of the graph, there's a tiny problem.
+Some coordinates belonging to the top group managed to sneak below the line.
 Incorrect data leads to incorrect predictions and flawed data analysis, which is unacceptable.

 After tinkering with Matplotlib and Desmos, the online math graphing app, for a bit, I managed to get a curve that perfectly separated the coordinates.